 FAQs

-What firmness of mattress is best for fibromyalgia?
+What type of mattress is generally best for fibromyalgia?

 How important is cooling when choosing a mattress for fibromyalgia?